fos/fos-legacy/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-fos - free open scientific visualization
+FOS - Free Open Scientific visualization
 ========================================

-fos stands for Φώς meaning light in Greek or free open scientific, a lightweight visualization platform in Python & Cython.
+Fos stands for Φώς meaning light in Greek or free open scientific, a lightweight visualization platform in Python & Cython.